benoitc/gaffer/README.rst

 Gaffer
 ======

-Simple process management
+Application deployement and supervision made simple.

-Gaffer is a set of Python modules and tools to easily maintain and interact with your processes.
+Gaffer is a set of Python modules and tools to easily maintain and interact with your applications.

 .. image::
     https://secure.travis-ci.org/benoitc/gaffer.png?branch=master